Emmanuelkimutai/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 Write a script that prints a square
-Write a script that prints the addition of 2 integers Write a script that computes and prints a factorial
+Write a script that prints the addition of 2 integers Write a script that computes and prints a factorial Write a script that searches the second biggest intger ithe list of arguments